charlottegray17/100-days-of-code/log.md

 **Today's Progress**: Created project cards to display projects on site to replace the previous blocks that were there.
 Want them to reveal more info about project on click

 **Thoughts:** Really need to get stuck into JS to get the effect I want.
 Will try with a simpler element, and will see how to transpose that onto my cards.
 I'm super close to it!

+Turns out a psuedo class was all I needed!
+I wrapped the flip card in a checkbox input and following label tag.
+Then specified in CSS that when checkbox is checked the flipcard should transform.
+This meant that it stayed static as I wanted instead of flipping back round when not hovered over.
+I'm actually so pleased.

+I will still wasn't able to work out the styling with the image though.
+I had wanted to use css grid to style the flip card, but that didn't seem to be taking.
+I think it might have something to do with the amount of classes I've got going on.
+For now, I'm happy with what I've got, and might just design an image to cover the whole tile.

+Figured out how to stretch the images over whole card!
+My goodness I'm exhausted.
+Was getting myself all entangled, but now it's sorted.
+Used the background property of the flip-card-front class to cover with image. used id tag to specify which image belonged to which card.
+It's also resizing really well thanks to flexbox so I'm feeling good.
+If beyond exhausted.
+I think 6 cards is enough.
+I will walk to jazz up the sites within and make sure all is in order.
+As I create more projects I will bump/archive others so it stays clean.
+Maybe there can be a project archive or something!
+Woah nelly.